-At the beginning of the holidays me and my girls were lucky enough to spend a week with my brother and his family at Tattershall Lakes in Lincoln.
+At the beginning of the holidays in 2016 me and my girls were lucky enough to spend a week with my brother and his family at Tattershall Lakes in Lincoln.
 My Mum & Dad took the opportunity to see all of us together and checked into a B&B just down the road, as the popularity of Tattershall Lakes meant there was no smaller properties left on site when they decided to book.
 Tattershall Lakes has recently been acquired by Away Resorts and they have set about a programme of re-furbishment on site that means a lot of the outdoor areas in particular are brand new.

-We stayed in an eight berth luxury lodge at the far end of the park.
+We stayed in an eight berth luxury lodge at the far end of Tatershall Lakes.
 It was probably a 5 minute quick walk to the entertainment complex, ten/fifteen minutes with little ones.
 It didn’t overlook a lake like most of the accommodation at Tattershall Lakes (above), as the resort has been created around 4 lakes, but this was actually better for our family as with little ones it was lovely to allow them to play outside the lodge without worrying about the lake.
 We even had the added benefit of a small park out the back of the lodge which the children were playing on within minutes of us arriving.
 I think there is a little bit of landscaping still left to be done out the back of the lodges at the far end but that doesn’t matter a jot to the kids does it!

 The lodge itself was immaculate.
 To be honest it looked like it hadn’t even been used, and as they were still delivering caravans and lodges to this part of the park during our stay, I think that was possible!
 It was a really decent size too.
 Three bedrooms and three bathrooms, the bedrooms even had decent sized wardrobes to put your clothes in and we just popped the suitcases themselves back in the car to keep them out of the way.